cwessel188/DevUtils/README.md

 ## turnoffmouseaccel.sh

-Because MacOS hid this setting deep in it's configs and I didn't want to look it up each time.
+Because mouse aceleration is bad and MacOS hid this setting deep in it's configs.